Minecrafter8001/yahtzee-in-py/README.md

 this is my version of zahtzee in python

-it runs entirely as text
+it runs entirely as text in the terminal with support for up to 8 players